-&lt;sup>10 Portions of the transcript of Montey Jackson's (Director of Public Works for the City of Meridian) testimony are incorrectly identified as the testimony of Chief Michael McCary.
+10 Portions of the transcript of Montey Jackson's (Director of Public Works for the City of Meridian) testimony are incorrectly identified as the testimony of Chief Michael McCary.

-&lt;sup>11 In addition to these spills, Mayor Hudson testified that he has personally witnessed ten to fifteen raw sewage spills since the lift station on Cotton Gin Road began operating.
+11 In addition to these spills, the Mayor of Marion testified that he has personally witnessed ten to fifteen raw sewage spills since the lift station on Cotton Gin Road began operating.
 Tr.
 982-83.